They escaped Alcatraz 60 years ago, here’s what they may look like today

 From left to right: John Anglin, Frank Morris, and Clarence Anglin escaped from Alcatraz roughly 60 years ago.
 US Marshals Service

 The US Marshals Service has released age-progressed photos of the three convicted bank robbers who escaped from Alcatraz Federal Penitentiary in 1962.
-Frank Morris, Clarence Anglin, and his brother John Anglin are on the Most Wanted List 60 years after their infamous jailbreak.
+Frank Morris, Clarence Anglin, and his brother John Anglin are still on the Most Wanted List 60 years after their infamous jailbreak.
 Assuming any of them survived the currents in the San Francisco Bay while fleeing the Rock (and that they also survived the intervening 60 years), all the would be into their 90s.

 And, if the age-progressed photos are anything to go by, looking pretty well.